-To be successful in the ecommerce industry, you need to combine well presented products with detailed product tables.
+To be successful in the ecommerce industry, you need to combine well-presented products with detailed product tables.
 This is especially true for WooCommerce web stores.
-A customer is always attracted to a clear product briefs.
+A customer is always attracted to a clear product brief.

 If you use product tables as a one-page WooCommerce order form, then customers can order quickly from the product page.
 This increases sales and reduces bounce rate.

 Here are some examples to show you how product tables can enhance your ecommerce store.

 WooCommerce Product Catalog or Order Form

 More and more websites are using WooCommerce as a product catalog or bulk order form.
 This presents all the products in a grid layout with add to cart buttons.
 Customers can quickly find products, select as many as they like, and add to cart straight from the product table.

 You can add as many product tables as you like, each displaying different products.
 For example, a lot of restaurants are using WooCommerce to create a restaurant order system.
 Each section of the menu (e.g. starters, mains, and desserts) are presented in separate tables, allowing customers to add all the foods to their cart using the one-page order form.

 Wholesale customers already know what they need to order and don’t want to scroll through big images or long descriptions.
 By using product tables to create a wholesale order form, you can easily adapt WooCommerce for wholesale or trade users.